R-process heating implementation in hydrodynamic simulations with neural networks: Validation and Applications

 For each model the set of trajectories is divided into three groups representing different ejecta components using the same criteria as in \citet{just2023end}: Trajectories with $|\vec{r}_l(t=10\,\mathrm{ms})|>250\,$km are classified as dynamical ejecta, those with $|\vec{r}_l(t=t_{\rm BH})|>1000\,$km as NS-torus ejecta, and the remaining trajectories as BH-torus ejecta.
 The mapping from 3D to 2D at $t=10\,$ms introduces a significant smearing of the $Y_e$ distribution in the dynamical ejecta.
 This smearing can be corrected for in the trajectory data by combining the dynamical-ejecta trajectories from the 3D and 2D simulations at $t=10\,$ms in the way outlined in Appendix~D of \citet{just2023end}.
 However, this procedure can only correct the output data used for post-processing but not the data ``seen'' by RHINE during the simulation.
 Hence, RHINE will be operating on a somewhat smeared $Y_e$ distribution of the dynamical ejecta, and we therefore anticipate a certain discrepancy between the RHINE simulation and the post-processing results for the dynamical-ejecta component.
 Nevertheless, due to their already high velocities, dynamical ejecta are expected to be less dramatically affected by r-process heating (cf. Fig.~\ref{fig:vboost}).
+We note for clarity that this smearing effect is not intrinsic to RHINE, only to the currently considered merger models.

 \begingroup

 \endgroup

 Table~\ref{tab:mergermodels} provides the ejecta masses, velocities, and net deposited energies per baryon for the three ejecta components, and Fig.~\ref{fig:hmns} shows the time evolution of the torus mass,